robksawyer/heroku-sails/README.md

 	$ heroku addons:open papertrail
 	Opening papertrail:choklad for heroku-sails-pg-test... done

 Deploy!

 	$ git push heroku master

 Now view your new app in your browser.

+## Local Setup

+Short version:

+1. Install dependencies via `npm install`
+1. You'll need to install PostgreSQL.
+There are various ways – google it.
+I used homebrew.
+1. Navigate to the config folder and rename `local.sample.js` to `local.js`
+1. Update the database information.
+1. Run the command `sails lift` and have fun building your app.